ricardoboss/STEP/README.md

 ## What does it do better than other languages?

-It uses very little keywords and not many symbols, so new programmers can focus on the important stuff.
+It uses very little keywords and not many symbols, so rookie programmers can focus on the important stuff.
 Like many other languages, it also uses C-like syntax, which is very common and prepares new programmers for other, more advanced languages.